 And then she finally found the merchant stands.
 The ones she was looking for.
-A long narrow street, shelves, and tables covered in little things – one of such shops was even selling some of the cracked artifacts from last year – this is one other place mine could end up at.
+A long narrow street, shelves, and tables covered in little things – one of such shops was even selling some of the cracked artefacts from last year – this is one other place mine could end up at.

 The arm-rings that contained something that resembled music – were considered trash.
-Alien music – it simply didn’t touch anyone – or they couldn’t really stand listening to it without getting bored and disconnected.
-There also were some quite classical-looking weapons – something that resembled humans swords and maces, even slingshots and bows – and these kinds of artifacts were super expensive.
+Alien music – it simply didn’t touch anyone – or they couldn’t stand listening to it without getting bored and disconnected.
+There also were some quite classical-looking weapons – something that resembled humans swords and maces, even slingshots and bows – and these kinds of artefacts were super expensive.
 Even more expensive than the one thing she was hoping to find.
 So, she’s trying to see if there is anything about their outward appearance which would hint at its value before decrypting it – but they all looked exactly the same.